-Acupuncture has been shown to be useful in easing anxiety and depression.
+Acupuncture has been shown to be have some effects of easing anxiety and depression.
 It has a range of mechanisms that work to this effect.
 It is safe to use in the long-term, avoiding any drug-related side-effects.
 On top of this, it is safe to use along-side said drugs.
 It is also useful for related symptoms, such as stress, lethargy, headaches, migraines and pain.

 About Anxiety and Depression